varun-raj/sgc/readme.md

 Use the following to add all files, commit and push it to upstream

 ```
-bgc -u "Your commit message"
+sgc -u "Your commit message"
 ```